The Lick Wilmerding project involves the redevelopment of a 1957 historic school structure.

 The project is also committed to net-zero energy use, with the target of either Living Building Challenge Petal Certification or LEED Platinum Certification.
 The ultimate goal is for the special features of the project to educate the users and make them more aware of sustainability and equity issues beyond the building or campus itself.

 Joel Roos is the development team liaison with City Planning, Building, SFMTA and Public Works departments.
-The project is scheduled to be delivered in Summer 2018.

 |PUDC Role:||Development Liason / Entitlement Manager|